Bittu2628/odoo-adani-hackathon-2026/README.md

 - Maintenance request creation and tracking
 - Preventive and corrective maintenance
 - Task assignment and status tracking
-- Kanban and calendar views for maintenance tasks

  🛠 Tech Stack
 - HTML